Toward a Theory of Causation for Interpreting Neural Code Models: Introduction

-This paper introduces \codegen, a novel post-hoc interpretability method specifically designed for understanding the effectiveness of \nlms.
-The intention of \codegen is to establish a robust and adaptable methodology for \textit{interpreting} predictions of \nlms trained on code in contrast to simply \textit{measuring} the accuracy of these same \nlms.
-More specifically, \codegen consists of two major conceptual components, (i) a \textit{structural causal graph}, and (ii) a \textit{causal inference mechanism}. \codegen's \textit{structural causal graph} maps model predictions to programming language (PL) concepts and variations in test datasets at different levels of granularity, thus enabling statistical analyses of model predictions rooted in understandable concepts.
-While our methodology allows for extensiblility in defining relevant PL concepts, we offer an initial \textit{code taxonomy} as a generalizable example.
-However, examining statistical properties of model predictions in isolation does not provide \textit{explanations} regarding observed performance.
-As such, the second theoretical component of \codegen adopts a \textit{causal understanding} mechanism that can explain observed trends in model predictions rooted in the aforementioned programming language concepts.
-This causal inference mechanism allows for the generation of explanations of model performance rooted in \codegen's understandable concepts.
-Through the introduction of this interpretability framework, we aim to help SE researchers and practitioners by allowing them to understand the potential limitations of a given model, work towards improving models and datasets based on these limitations, and ultimately make more informed decisions about how to build automated developer tools given a more holistic understanding of \textit{\textbf{what}} \nlms are predicting and \textit{\textbf{why}} the predictions are being made.
+\docode asks causal questions as to why prediction performance is affected by software engineering-based \textit{interventions}.
+These interventions are generally data or model properties (\eg Bugginess of Code, Number of Inline Comments, Number of Model Layers) that a domain expert might think are affecting a given \nlm.
+More specifically, \docode consists of four major conceptual steps, (1) \textbf{modeling} a \textit{structural causal graph}, (2) \textbf{identifying} causal estimand, (3) \textbf{estimating} causal effects, and (4) {\textbf{validating} the causal process by refuting the obtained effect estimate and vetting the graph creation}.
+Through the introduction of this interpretability method, we aim to help SE researchers and practitioners by allowing them to understand the potential limitations of a given model, work towards improving models and datasets based on these limitations, and ultimately make more informed decisions about how to build automated developer tools given a more holistic understanding of \textit{\textbf{what}} \nlms are predicting and \textit{\textbf{why}} the predictions are being made.

-To showcase the types of insights that \codegen can uncover, we perform a case study (see Sec. \ref{sec:design}) on different variations of two popular deep learning architectures for the task of code generation, namely RNNs~\cite{RNNs} and Transformers \cite{vaswani2017transformers} trained on the CodeSearchNet dataset~\cite{husain2019codesearchnet}.
-We instantiated our study using ten structural code categories derived from the Java programming language.
-This case study resulted in several notable findings illustrating the efficacy of our interpretability technique: (i) we find that our studied models learn to predict tokens related to code blocks (\eg brackets, parentheses, semicolons) more effectively than most other code token types (\eg loops, conditionals, datatypes), (ii) we found that our studied models are sensitive to seemingly subtle changes in code syntax, reinforcing previous studies concluding the same~\cite{rabin2021generalizability}, and (iii) our studied models are only marginally impacted by the presence of comments and bugs, which challenges findings from previous work~\cite{Baishakhi2016buggy}.